tadeubanzato/PersonalMacPrompt/README.md

-# PersonalMacPrompt
+# Personalize Mac Terminal Prompt
- How to personalize the mac prompt on Terminal, please notice you will need to update your terminal as the default Mac Terminal is not the best in the market.
+ How to personalize the mac prompt on Terminal.
+ Please notice you will need to update your terminal as the default Mac Terminal is not the best in the market.
  I use an excelent terminal done by the Hyper team, you can download it here: https://hyper.is/